rudderlabs/rudderstack-docs/destinations/attribution/branchio.md

 ## Contact Us

-If you come across any issues while configuring Branch with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com).
-You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!
+If you come across any issues while configuring Branch with RudderStack, you can [contact us](mailto:%20docs@rudderstack.com) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.